Refusal of work: Anarchism

-Stigmatization of people who don't work
+Stigmatization of people who do not work

 Those who engage in refusal of work break one of the most powerful social norms of contemporary society.
 Hence they frequently receive harassment from people, sometimes irrespective of whether they made the choice to leave work behind or not.
 In Nazi Germany the so-called, "work-shy" individuals were rounded up and imprisoned in Nazi concentration camps as black triangle prisoners in the so-called "Aktion Arbeitsscheu Reich".